RuggedScience/SDK/docs/librsdio.md

 ---

 ### Parameters
-fileName - This should be a path to the XML file specific to your model.
+configFile - This should be a path to the XML file specific to your model.

 <br>